harveysanders/javascript-thinking-in-objects/README.md

 1. delete the code from TODO 5: Were we created the `me` person.
 2. delete the code from TODO 9: Were we added the `me` person to the `people` list.

-Those steps were to merely illustrate using our person model and our people list - and leaving them in while duplicate our me person everytime we run the app, and we don't want this to happen!
+Those steps were to merely illustrate using our person model and our people list - and leaving them in while duplicate our me person every time we run the app, and we don't want this to happen!

 #### The View